SpektraSystems/Microsoft-Cloud-Workshop/azure-resource-manager/README.md

 ## Verify Virtual Machine

 You are provided a Visual Studio Community 2017 on Windows Server 2016 (x64)Microsoft with additional softwares configured.FQDN of the virtual machine and administrator credentials are provided in the lab details page.
-You can remote into the virutal machine using the provided credentials and validate the following:
+You can remote into the virutal machine using the provided credentials.

 > Note: VM is provisioned in the resource group, in which you have access.
 Once you login to Microsoft Azure Portal, you can navigate to this VM to find more details.

 * **Helper codes folder** ans **Hands-on Lab Guide** is downloaded on the virtual machine.
 You should see the icon on **Desktop** or else, you can find / search it from the **Start Menu**

 # Known Issues

-Webpage might takes 25-30 minutes to come up.Refresh the browser after 25-30 mins to view the web page.
+Webpage might takes 25-30 minutes to come up.
+Refresh the browser after 25-30 mins to view the web page.

 # Notes to Instructors / Proctors